-As of May 25, 2023 (the "Record Date"), the authorized share capital of the Company consists of an unlimited number of Common Shares without par value and an unlimited number of preferred shares without par value ("Preferred Shares") of which 70,443,464 Common Shares and no Preferred Shares are issued and outstanding.
-Each shareholder is entitled to one vote for each Common Shares registered in his, her, or its name at the close of business on the Record Date, the date fixed by the board of directors of the Company (the "Board") as the record date for determining the shareholders entitled to receive notice of and to vote at the Meeting.
+The authorized share capital of the Company consists of an unlimited number of Common Shares without par value and an unlimited number of preferred shares without par value ("Preferred Shares").
+As at the Record Date, there were 98,845,155 Common Shares issued and outstanding and no Preferred Shares issued and outstanding.
+Each Common Share entitles the holder thereof to one (1) vote on all matters to be acted upon at the Meeting.